esukerbusiness/finance-projects/fed-policy-inflation-dashboard/README.md

 - Data sourced from FRED and BLS

 ## Key Insight
-Monetary policy cannot be evaluated in isolation — the dashboard demonstrates how inflation, labor markets, and policy rules interact dynamically across economic cycles.
+Monetary policy cannot be evaluated in isolation, the dashboard demonstrates how inflation, labor markets, and policy rules interact dynamically across economic cycles.

 ## How to Use
 Download the file and open `index.html` in a browser.